Health & Family Welfare Page

 5. Papers related to Departmental Promotion Committee (Higher).

-6. Appointment to the dependents of Government Servents under Compassionate Employment Scheme of
+6. Appointment to the dependents of Government Servents under Compassionate Employment Scheme of the above category.

 7. Papers related to Oushadi/Pharmaceutical Corporation (IM) Kerala Ltd.